Hawai‘i Sea Grant Opportunities

 - clearly articulates the applicant’s career or life goal;

-- demonstrates the applicant’s diverse personal and professional background;
+- demonstrates the applicant’s varied personal and professional background;

 - demonstrates the applicant’s ability to convey scientific knowledge in broader, nonscientific contexts.